 Blisters can be caused by burns, allergic reactions, and fungal infections.
-The most common cause of blisters resulting from hiking is friction.
+Friction is the most common cause of hiking blisters.
 When your feet get hot and sweaty, your socks stick to your feet and begin to rub against the inside of your shoes or boots.
 The skin at the point of friction becomes red and irritated.
 Lymphatic fluid flows to the friction site gathering between the layers of skin to protect the area like a small balloon, eventually forming a bubble of fluid known as a blister.
 Blisters can also occur when your socks, boots or shoes get wet from the rain, snow, or a stream crossing.

 The key to preventing blisters is to eliminate friction.
 Shoes and boots should be well broken in and you should make an effort to keep your socks as dry as possible by changing them when your feet get hot and sweaty or by taking your shoes or boots off periodically to let your feet and socks dry out when you take a snack break.
 If this means bringing along one or two extra pairs of socks, it may be well worth a few more ounces of pack weight.

-If you expect to do a lot of stream crossings you should consider bringing along a pair of sandal or crocs to wear instead of your boots to keep them dry.
+If you expect to do a lot of stream crossings you should consider bringing along a pair of sandals or crocs to wear instead of your boots to keep them dry.
 Bringing along a pair of camp shoes also gives your boots and socks an opportunity to dry for a longer period of time before you need to put them back on again.
 Conditions permitting, you may also want to re-evaluate a preference for leather hiking boots.
-Ultralight hikers who wear lightweight boots, running shoes or even sandals may experience less blisters because their footware drys more quickly when it gets wet.
+Ultralight hikers who wear lightweight boots, running shoes or even sandals may experience fewer blisters because their footwear dries more quickly when it gets wet.
 Gore-Tex lined leather boots, on the other hand, can take days to dry out completely.

 Blisters come in different shapes and sizes.
 The first stage in determining how to treat a blister is to assess it.
 Broken blisters that are leaking fluid should be disinfected and bandaged.
 Unbroken blisters that are painful should be pricked with a sterile needle and drained.
 Small blisters that are not painful should be left alone because the best protection against infection is the blister’s own skin.
 These will heal by themselves and will be reabsorbed in a few days.